fhiso/legacy-format/dates.md

 it with an arbitrary *language tag*.

-{.note}  This allows applications to store the *language tag* as part of the

-Applications are permitted to serialise an `elf:DateValue` that does not contain using an
+{.note}  This allows applications to store the *language tag* as part of the *date phrase*, and allows them to serialise an `elf:DateValue` that does not contain a *date phrase* using an arbitrary *language tag*.
+In particular, this means a *date* read from an ELF file in one language *may* be serialised as part of an ELF file in another language without explicitly annotating it with a `LANG` substructure, unless the *date* contains a *date phrase*.

 Formally, the `elf:DateValue` *datatype* is a *structured language-tagged datatype* which has the following properties: